-The statutory minimum share capital, amounts to EUR 35,000 for a GmbH, and EUR 70,000 for a AG.
+The statutory minimum share capital is EUR 35,000 for a GmbH and EUR 70,000 for a AG.
 At least 50% of the share capital has to be paid in cash before registration.

 A company is resident if either its legal seat or its place of management is in Austria.
 Resident companies are taxed on their worldwide income.
 Non-resident companies are taxed only on their Austrian source income.

 Deadline for filing tax return is April 30 (in hardcopy) or June 30 (via internet) of the following tax year; exemptions apply if the return is prepared by a professional tax advisory firm.

 The standard corporate income tax rate is 25 percent.

 25 percent (exemption for payments to certain EU affiliates)

 As of March 1, 2014, interest and royalties paid to foreign related parties are non-deductible if the income derived from the interest and royalty payments is not taxed in the recipient's state or is subject to a tax rate of less than 10 percent.

 20 percent (exemption for payments to certain EU affiliates).

 20 percent if work is executed in Austria.

 Full exemption.
 For foreign participations: no minimum participation or minimum holding period is required subject to minimum taxation of distributing company (and exchange of information agreement for non-EEA companies).
 For domestic participations: no minimum participation or holding required.